Kainat-N/Kainat-N/README.md

 ## Hi there 👋
 I'm **Kainat Nasir**, a Computer Science student at FAST-NUCES.
-I like Machine Learning 💻, Computer Vision 👁️, Robots 🤖.
+I like Machine Learning 💻, Computer Vision 👁️ and Robots 🤖.
 Currently exploring the exciting world of AI, APIs (and hopefully robotics in the future!)

 ## 🚀 Projects